 Portugal is a relatively small country yet its housing market is full of opportunities.
-This is especially true for foreigners who want to take advantage of the exceptional lifestyle benefits Portugal has to offer.
+This is especially true for foreigners who want to take advantage of the exceptional lifestyle benefits.
 The two main Portuguese cities are only about three hours apart but have very different characteristics and opportunities.

 What is the cost of living in Porto compared to Lisbon?